TingyiZhang/BingeFinder/README.md

 ## Product Mission
 The Binge Finder is an easy to use recommender.
+- For TV shows Lovers who want recommendation based on popularity and real public reviews on Twitter.

-Unlike endless and sometimes unobjective recommendations on Netflix，Binge Finder recommends you Top 5 loved and Top 5 controversial TV shows based on Twitter comments analyze.
+- Unlike endless and sometimes unobjective recommendations on Netflix，Binge Finder recommends you Top 5 loved and Top 5 controversial TV shows based on Twitter comments analyze.

 ### Target Users

-For TV shows Lovers who want recommendation based on popularity and real public reviews on Twitter.
+Everyone who wants to watch TV shows.

 ## User Stories